Biden acknowledges his team should have done more COVID testing earlier

 He acknowledged that his administration could have been quicker to boost testing for the virus.
 "Should we have done more testing earlier?
 Yes.
 But we're doing more now," he said.

-He emphasized that the nation had endured "two years of physical, emotional, psychological" burdens as a result of the pandemic, but he said America still had a bright future.
+And while he emphasized that the nation had endured "two years of physical, emotional, psychological weight" of the pandemic, he said America still had a bright future.

 Wading into the thorny, increasingly political issue of how schools should manage the interests of students, teachers and parents amid the pandemic, Biden said that schools should remain open, citing funding and supplies provided to school districts to help better mitigate the threat of the virus.